NCAA Division I baseball tournament: 1999–2017

 The four-team regional format and the best-of-three super regional format debuted in 1999, with the expansion of the tournament to 64 teams.

 The best-of-three championship series at the College World Series debuted in 2003 after CBS ceased coverage of the "one-off" College World Series championship game.
 This allowed the NCAA to institute the best-of-three series for the finals, which better mimics the traditional three-game series played during the regular season and makes a pitching staff's depth a key factor.
 ESPN and ESPN2 now cover the entire CWS.
 After 61 years at Johnny Rosenblatt Stadium, the College World Series moved to the new TD Ameritrade Park in 2011.

-2018
+2018–present

 For the first time, the 2018 NCAA Division I baseball tournament seeded the top 16 teams, rather than only the top 8 teams as had been the practice since 1999.
 This ensures that the regional featuring top ranked team will be paired with the regional hosted by the sixteenth seeded team, where the previous Super Regionals qualifiers were paired generally along geographical lines.

 ESPN, ESPN2, ESPNU, SEC Network, & ESPN3 covered every regional.
 Prior to 2025, the Longhorn Network also covered games that Texas hosts for people in Texas for regionals but featured on ESPN3 since Longhorn Network was an ESPN sports network only in Texas.
 The Longhorn Network shut down on July 1, 2024 when Texas joined the Southeastern Conference.

 All Super Regionals are on ESPN, ESPN2 & ESPNU.
 However they are mainly on ESPN2 & ESPNU.
 The CWS is on ESPN & ESPN2.